JakeMeistet/scrabble-coursework/README.md

 ## Usage

-Run the below command which will run, npm i, navigate to the relevant directory and start the server.
+Run the below command which will install any packages, navigate to the relevant directory and start the server.

 ```bash
 npm start